Phulwari Sharif

 Phulwari or Phulwari Sharif is Block and town in Patna district in the Indian state of Bihar.
-The current metro plan of Patna has one route in Phulwari Sharif.It includes in Patna Metropolitan Region and one of the fastest growing area of urban Patna.The civilisation of the city dates back to the days of inception of the Sufi culture in India.
-Phulwari Sharif had been frequented by most Sufi saints of that period.Phulwari sharif is famous for its islamic spiritual dargah and old mosques.
+It is included in the Patna Metropolitan Region and is one of the fastest growing area of urban Patna.
+The civilisation of the city dates back to the days of inception of the Sufi culture in India.
+Phulwari Sharif had been frequented by most Sufi saints of that period and is famous for its islamic spiritual dargah and old mosques.

 All India Institute of Medical Sciences Patna (AIIMS Patna) is located in Phulwari Sharif.

 Urbanisation has taken over Phulwari Sharif and now it is the most populated area of Patna.
 Phulwari Sharif is one of the Muslim-majority areas within Patna.